Abdelrahman122003/AdvancedSoftware/DesignPattern/DecoratorDesignPattern/README.md

 ## The reason to use Decorator Design pattern:

-let is take an example (Coffee shop):
+let is take an example (Coffee shop):<br>
-This shop has some beverages: Espresso, Decaf, Dark Roast, House Blend, and Tea.
+This shop has some beverages: Espresso, Decaf, Dark Roast, House Blend, and Tea.<br>
-You can order Tea, Decaf coffee, Espresso, and so on.
+You can order Tea, Decaf coffee, Espresso, and so on.<br>
-Till now, there has been no problem with the System.
+Till now, there has been no problem with the System.<br>
-This Shop will be add some condiments: Milk, Mocha, Soy and Whip.
+This Shop will be add some condiments: Milk, Mocha, Soy and Whip.<br>
-The customer placed a special order for an Espresso covered with milk, mocha, and soy.
+The customer placed a special order for an Espresso covered with milk, mocha, and soy.<br>
 Another CUstomer .........
-Espresso cover with double Milk , double mocha and double Whip.
+Espresso cover with double Milk , double mocha and double Whip.<br>
 Another CUstomer .........
-Decaf cover with double Milk and soy.
+Decaf cover with double Milk and soy.<br>
 And so on...
-The number of probability orders has increased significantly.
+The number of probability orders has increased significantly.<br>
-We have a big problem there.
+We have a big problem there.<br>
-In this case, create a class for a new special order so UML Diagram:
+In this case, create a class for a new special order so UML Diagram:<br>

 ![Alt text](image-1.png)

-Decorator Pattern will solve this problem.
+Decorator Pattern will solve this problem.<br>
-So, it is necessary to use the Decorator Design Pattern.
+So, it is necessary to use the Decorator Design Pattern.<br>

 ## Some notes about this pattern: